nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 solution vector.
 With the default value of 1e-4, the excitation energies are usually converged to 1e-5 hartree.

-### MAXITER -- the maximum number of Davidson iteration
+### MAXITER: the maximum number of Davidson iteration

 It typically takes 10-30 iterations for the Davidson algorithm to get converged results.
 The default value for `MAXITER` is 100.